 The connected factories that are emerging today in this digital age foreshadow the intelligent industry of the future of work.
 We are witnessing major transformations and innovations both in the way of production and in the organization of these structures.
 Innovative Smart Manufacturing techniques and processes, which integrate the tools offered by the IoT (Internet of Things), contribute to improving industrial performance at several levels.

 Definition and explanation :

-In other words, it is a question of setting up systems in factories in which the machines are connected to each other, but also and above all to the Internet in order to ensure optimal control of production processes.
+In other words, it is a question of setting up systems in factories in which the machines are connected to each other, but also and above all to the Internet in order to ensure optimal and scalable control of production processes.

 In a work environment that applies the principles of Smart Manufacturing, we seek to automate as many operations as possible so that they are carried out with maximum efficiency.
-The objective is to have them carried out more quickly, guaranteeing quality and at a lower cost.
+The objective is to have them carried out more quickly, guaranteeing quality and profitability at a lower cost.